 At GCSE, RVE becomes RS (Religious Studies).
-The course is made up of 8 topics studied over 2 years.
-Students cover 4 topics in Year 10 and 4 in Year 11.
+The course is made up of four topics studied over 2 years.

-The course covers a wide range of religious and ethical issues.
+The course covers a wide range of religious, non-religious and ethical issues.
 Students find out about what religious people believe and how they act as well as examining different approaches to moral issues such as abortion, the death penalty and war.